ezrosent/wf_hash_writeup/writeup.md

     and the number of indirections required even further.
 It will also space out stamps in memory, meaning fewer will share a cache line.

+    Note that in order to maintain correctness for this approach, it may be necessary to add a specific "uninitialized" value for the `Stamp`s; this could take the form of an additional bit indicating initialization or not.

 # References

-[^mem]: Other solutions to this problem include hazard pointers @hpPaper, mixed approaches between EBMR and hazard pointers @newMemRec, and writing all of the code in a language with garbage collection.
+[^mem]: Other solutions to this problem include hazard pointers @hpPaper, mixed approaches between EBMR and hazard pointers such as the work of @newMemRec, and writing all of the code in a language with garbage collection.
+The implementation used for this data-structure is inspired by Fraser's implementation in @fraserEBMR.
+See Appendix B for additional background.

 [^limbo]: These per-epoch garbage lists are sometimes called "limbo lists" because they represent "dead" nodes whose memory has yet to be freed.